To add content, ask questions.

 - Conjunctions

-A comprehensive overview of conjunctions, explaining their role in connecting words, phrases, and clauses, with examples and types.
+Basics of conjunctions, including types (coordinating, subordinating, correlative) and their role in connecting words, phrases, and clauses.

 - Coordinating Conjunctions

-Coordinating conjunctions are words that join two or more elements of equal importance in a sentence, such as words, phrases, or clauses.
+Coordinating conjunctions are words that join two or more equal parts of a sentence, such as two words, phrases, or independent clauses.
+They help create compound sentences and show the relationship between the joined parts.

 - Subordinating Conjunctions

-Subordinating conjunctions in English grammar link dependent clauses to independent clauses, showing relationships like time, cause, or condition.
+Subordinating conjunctions connect dependent clauses to independent clauses, showing relationships like cause, time, condition, and more in English sentences.

 - Correlative Conjunctions